WebexSamples/webex-contact-center-api-samples/webex-instant-connect-sample/README.md

 **Example Scenario**

 Customer calls in regarding a device problem\.
-The Agent is connected on voice and customer receives an SMS to share a live video feed to the agent regarding the device diagnostic status, the agent <a id="_Int_j5pvrrfK"></a>is able to guide the customer more effectively having seen the problem live\.
+The Agent is connected on voice and customer receives an SMS to share a live video feed to the agent regarding the device diagnostic status, the agent is able to guide the customer more effectively having seen the problem live\.

 **Configuration**

-**Pre\-Requisites: **
+**Pre\-Requisites:**

 - Webex Contact Center is already configured for the org\.
 - Voice telephony is already using Webex Contact Center to route to an Agent\.
-- Self Service menus and Routing are already <a id="_Int_sL1PntkR"></a>setup on Webex Contact Center\.
+- Self Service menus and Routing are already setup on Webex Contact Center\.

 The voice to video use case requires 3 items to be configured\.
 It is a simple 3 step process\.